 - Alibaba Cloud has developed an HA system for read/write splitting instances.
 The HA system monitors the status of all nodes on an instance to guarantee high availability.
-If a master node fails, the HA system will switch the workload from the master node to the replica node and update the instance topology.
+If a master node fails, the HA system will switch the workloads from the master node to the replica node and update the instance topology.
 If a read replica fails, the HA system will enable another read replica.
-It will then synchronize data and forward read requests to this enabled read replica and suspend the failed read replica.
+The HA system will then synchronize data and forward read requests to this enabled read replica and suspend the failed read replica.

 - High performance

-The read/write splitting instance supports chained replication.
-You can scale out the read replicas to increase the read capacity and optimize the usage of physical resources for each read replica.
+The read/write splitting architecture supports chain replication.
+This allows you to scale out read replicas to increase the read capacity and optimize the usage of physical resources for each read replica.
 The source code of the replication process has been customized and optimized by specialists of Alibaba Cloud to maximize workloads stability during replication.

 - High QPS

 - Persistent storage on ApsaraDB for Redis instances

 Read/write splitting instances support data persistence, backup, and recovery to ensure data reliability.

 - If a read replica fails, requests are forwarded to another read replica.
 If all read replicas are unavailable, requests are forwarded to the master node.
 Read replica failures may result in an increased amount of workloads on the master node and an increased response time.
 If a large number of read requests must be processed, we recommend that you use multiple read replicas.

 - If an error occurs on a read replica, the high availability module suspends the read replica and creates another read replica.
 This failover process involves resource allocation, data synchronization, and service loading.
 The amount of time that is required by a failover is based on the system workloads and data volume.
 ApsaraDB for Redis does not specify a time period within which a failed read replica can recover.